haoxins/haoxins.github.io/archived-2021/kubernetes-in-action-2nd-2.md

   as this wouldn't allow the Deployment to exceed the desired number of replicas or remove Pods, as one Pod would then be unavailable.

+* The Deployment controller doesn't count the Pods itself, but gets the information about the number of Pods from the status of the underlying ReplicaSets.

+* Instead of setting `maxSurge` and `maxUnavailable` to an absolute number, you can set them to a percentage of the desired number of replicas.
+  - The controller calculates the absolute `maxSurge` number by **rounding up**,
+  - and `maxUnavailable` by **rounding down**.
+  - The default value for `maxSurge` and `maxUnavailable` is `25%`.

+* To **pause** an update in the middle of the rolling update process, use the following command:
+  - `kubectl rollout pause deployment kiada`
+  - `kubectl rollout resume deployment kiada`

+* When a new Pod is created in a rolling update, the Deployment controller waits until the Pod is available before continuing the rollout process.
+  - By default, the Pod is considered available when it's ready (as indicated by the Pod's readiness probe).
+  - If you specify `minReadySeconds`, the Pod isn't considered available until the specified amount of time has elapsed after the Pod is ready.
+  - If the Pod's containers crash or fail their readiness probe during this time, the timer is reset.